 Going on a self-guided cycling holiday is the perfect choice if you like to cycle at your own pace while enjoying the comfort of having accommodation prearranged and luggage forwarded each night.
 Of course, map reading skills are essential.

 Included in a self-guided cycling holiday package is pre-booked accommodation, a set of maps and daily luggage transfer.
 You also receive a phone number that you could ring in a case of emergency.
 Additional services like rental bicycles with panniers, extra nights and dinner packages are available.
 The prices of the packages mainly depend on the type of accommodation that you chose.
-The higher the chosen category - the better the hotels promise to be.
+The higher the chosen category - the better the hotels and inns promise to be.

 How does a self-guided cycling holiday work?

 After booking and paying for your self-guided cycling holiday you receive an information package.
 Amongst other information, the package answers the two main questions you will have:

 - Where to pick up your rental bicycle?

 Anything else is pretty straight-forward: Have your luggage packed and ready to be picked up before 9 am every day.
 You will receive labels that you attach to your suitcase(s).
 So the luggage transfer service staff knows where to take it to.
 The hotel reception will tell you where to deposit your luggage in the morning.

 You also receive a set of maps that comes at a very detailed scale.
 Additional touristic information and recommended day-time activities and places to eat will help you every day.
 It is recommended planning (at least) one day ahead: What route to take (if there is a choice)?
 What to visit along the way?
 When to pass certain waypoints in order to keep in time?

 Once you get to your next hotel, check in with the hotel vouchers that you received and pick up your suitcase(s) from where the driver put it.
 Your luggage is supposed to be there by 5 pm.
 It is usually there before that time.